Musk makes $43 billion offer for Twitter to build 'arena for free speech' | Business

 Musk sold more than $15 billion worth of his Tesla shares, about 10% of his stake in the electric vehicle maker, last year to settle a tax obligation.
 'SERIAL UNDERPERFORMER'

 Twitter's lower-than-expected user additions in recent months have raised doubts about its growth prospects, even as it pursues big projects such as audio chat rooms and newsletters.
-"The big question for the Twitter board now is whether to accept a very generous offer for a business that has been a serial underperformer and tends to treat its users with indifference," said Michael Hewson, chief market analyst at CMC Markets.

-Twitter will not decide on the fate of Musk's bid on Thursday, according to a source familiar with the situation.
-What the board is discussing is the parameters of the valuation process and it would then ask its advisers to review the bid and await for the results, the source said.
-Musk has amassed more than 80 million followers since joining Twitter in 2009 and has used it to make several announcements.
-Musk is bound by a 2018 settlement with the U.S. Securities and Exchange Commision requiring him to obtain pre-approval on some of his Twitter posts after he tweeted that he had "funding secured" to take Tesla private.
+Founded just two years after Facebook, Twitter is dwarfed by the social network.
+Meta, which owns Facebook, generated $118 billion in revenue in 2021 from 1.93 billion daily users.
+Twitter earned $5.08 billion in revenue last year from 217 million daily users.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)